ClementinM/NukeUserNodes/README.md

         ...
 ```

-Advice: live group vs gizmo
+Advice: group vs gizmo
 -
-I suggest to use only live groups `.nk` for simple/stand-alone tools, and using gizmo `.gizmo` only for tool using external source code for example.
+I suggest to use groups `.nk` for simple/stand-alone tools, and using gizmo `.gizmo` only for tool using external source code for example.

 To convert a gizmo into a group, change the file ext `.gizmo` by `.nk` and edit the top part `Gizmo {` by `Group {`.

-Live groups can be copied/pasted easily, and a nuke script using them can be opened from anywhere.
+Groups can be copied/pasted easily, and a nuke script using them can be opened from anywhere.
 Gizmos can't be used if you didn't installed it (like with this tool), so if you send a nuke script to someone else, this person will not be able to open it correctly without installing the gizmo.
-Also, live groups allow users to see what's happening inside the tools, it's more instructive :-)
+Also, groups allow users to see what's happening inside the tools, it's more instructive :-)

 Contact
 -